JeremyHeinPhD/Alignment-Portfolio/persona-patterns-neurodiverse-education.md

-# Persona Patterns and the Neurodiverse Student
+# Persona Patterns and Neurodiverse Students
 *Names and identifying details have been changed to protect privacy.*

 During my four years as a Special Education Paraprofessional in Washington County, Minnesota, I worked with dozens of neurodiverse students.
 Two of the most behaviorally complex — and most memorable — were **Monty** and **Toby**.